wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 {% include note.html content="You can add up to 20 span tags.
 Contact [support@wavefront.com](mailto:support@wavefront.com) if this does not meet your requirements." %}

-{% include important.html content="RED metrics data is not automatically updated when you update the span data using preprocessor rules.
-Therefore, make sure to update the RED metrics data using the same preprocessor rules."%}

 <font size="3"><strong>Parameters</strong></font>

 <table width="100%">